Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 Bluehost is an excellent option if you’re a new WordPress user because it automatically sets up WordPress for you.
 They also let you create a free business email address for the same domain name.

 Siteground is another great alternative for hosting your website.
-If you need more help getting started, read this guide on how to start a WordPress blog.
+If you need more help getting started, read this guide on how to create a WordPress website.

-Next, you’ll need to install a WordPress maintenance mode plugin to hide your site until it’s ready.
+Next, you’ll need to install a WordPress maintenance mode plugin.

 Click View License Key, Details, and Downloads as shown below.

-Next up is installing and activating SeedProd on your WordPress website.
+Next, install and activate the SeedProd plugin on your WordPress site.
 If you’re not familiar with how to do this, you can check out this step-by-step tutorial to install WordPress plugins.

 Upon activating the plugin, you’ll see a page asking you to enter your license key.
 If you recall, you copied this when downloading the plugin.